moonwell-fi/moonwell-contracts-v2/src/oracles/ChainlinkOEVWrapperSpec.md

    - If conditions are met, fetch latest price from Chainlink and update cache
    - Transfer tax amount to treasury address

-## Bidding Mechanism

-- Require liquidation bots to send ETH multiplied by priority fee
-- Only the highest priority fee transaction succeeds in updating cached price early
-- Other bids in the dutch auction fail or revert

 ## References

 1. [Priority Is All You Need](https://www.paradigm.xyz/2024/06/priority-is-all-you-need)